-- 1 The level presented represents the 90th percentile of the 33 samples collected.
-In this case, 33 samples were collected at your water system and the 90th percentile value was the twenty-seventh highest value, 1.4 ppb.
-The action level for lead was not exceeded at any one of the 30 sites. - 2 The level presented represents the 90th percentile if the 33 sites tested.
+\1 - The level presented represents the 90th percentile of the 32 samples collected.
+In this case, 32 samples were collected at your water system and the 90th percentile value was the twenty-ninth highest value, 2.2 ppb.
+The action level for lead was not exceeded at any one of the 32 sites.

+\2 - The level presented represents the 90th percentile of the 32 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 33 samples were collected at your water system and the 90th percentile value was the twenty-seventh highest value, 0.045 mg/l.
-The action level for copper was not exceeded at any of the sites tested. - 3 The United States Environmental Protection Agency 10-day health advisory level for microcystin is 0.3 ppb for children less than or equal to 5 years of age and vulnerable populations; and 1.6 for all other people. - 4 This number represents the Highest Locational Running Annual Average (LRAA) for 2022. - 5 Exceeded (81ppb) LRAA last quarter result.
+In this case, 32 samples were collected at your water system and the 90th percentile value was the twenty-ninth highest value, 0.05 mg/l.
+The action level for copper was not exceeded at any of the sites tested.

+- \3 The United States Environmental Protection Agency 10-day health advisory level for microcystin is 0.3 ppb for children less than or equal to 5 years of age and vulnerable populations; and 1.6 for all other people. - \4 This number represents the Highest Locational Running Annual Average (LRAA) for 2023.3.d.
+Summary of Non